 With the days getting shorter and the nights getting colder, we decided to put together a list of ways you can protect your home and save money at the same time.

-Your loft is the main area to focus on, as this is where the majority of the heat is lost.
-And according to the Energy Saving Trust, loft insulation is effective for at least 40 years, so if it isn't already insulated, it’s an investment worth making.
+This is a biggie - having adequate insulation in your home could save you some serious money on your energy bills.
+The main area to focus on is your loft, as this is where the majority of heat is lost and according to the Energy Saving Trust, loft insulation is effective for at least 40 years.
+So if it isn't already insulated then it’s an investment worth making.

-Frozen or burst pipes is a nightmare to deal with and in yet this is one of the easiest things to prevent.
-The best way to keep your pipes in check during winter, is to do something called ‘lagging’, which is effectively a type of foam layer to protect them from freezing or any other damage.
+Frozen or burst pipes are a nightmare to deal with and yet this is one of the easiest situations to prevent.
+The best way to keep your pipes in check during winter is insulate water tanks pipes and it’s also worth fixing those dripping taps – even a little drip could cause a pipe to burst!

 Leaves and dirt can quickly clog up your drains, which can result in leaks to the roof and walls and ultimately water damage, so make sure you’ve checked that they are all clear.
 This is really important as most insurance companies won’t cover water damage, as they may argue that this could have been prevented by regular maintenance.